Skip to main content

 Famous Missed-Opportunity Math

-Even buying at the absolute peak of the 2017 bubble (the worst possible timing in modern Bitcoin history) still produced a 5x return by 2026.
-Buying after a crash, like March 2020 or November 2022, multiplied wealth far faster.
+Even buying at the absolute peak of the 2017 bubble (the worst possible timing in modern Bitcoin history) still produced roughly a 3.3x return by July 2026.
+Buying after a crash — March 2020, November 2022, or right after the 2024 ETF approval — multiplied wealth far faster.

 Why Past Returns Don't Predict Future Returns